h3xstream/waf-workshop/slides/index.md

  - Think about transformation
     - Encoding, Replacement, Nested Encoding
  - Parsers implementation differences
-    - Application vs Proxy
+    - Application vs Proxy vs Security controls
- - WAF are not silver bullets
+ - WAF is not a silver bullet
     - Using a WAF is not bad either!
 (Additional safety)

 ---